dwightjack/stapes-ui/README.md

 ###Modules

 A *Module* in Stapes UI is a UI component, like an image gallery or a content slider.
-Since there're no different interfaces for model and view (like in Backbone) everything reside on a single object.
+Since there's no different interface for model and view (like in Backbone) everything reside on a single object.
 While this might look _dirty_ to some, it's a convenient setup for small UIs.

 Here is an example: